JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 The original model performed best on every metric.

-I can see that across all models performances, the models that were trained on BoxCox transformed time series performed the worst.
+I can see that across all models performances on the validation set, the models that were trained on BoxCox transformed time series performed worse than models that were trained on the original time series.

 # Final Model assessment on 2019 test data
 I forecast 48 trading periods for twelve months for my four models, ARIMA(3,1,2), SARIMA(3,1,1)(0,0,1), ARIMA(4,1,1), and STL-ARIMA(5,1,2).